StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 **Improvements**

-- The CLI will now issue a deprecation warning when not using the new API token based authentication.
-STAC-12567
 - Introduced [check functions that alert on anomalies](/use/health-state-and-event-notifications/anomaly-health-checks.md) detected by the Autonomous Anomaly Detector.
 Previous anomaly detection functions and baseline streams and functions are deprecated and will be removed in StackState 4.4.
 STAC-12256
 - The [Autonomous Anomaly Detector (AAD)](/stackpacks/add-ons/aad.md) is now enabled by default in the Kubernetes distribution.
 STAC-12024
 - It is now possible to [configure whether ClusterRoles and ClusterRoleBindings need to be installed](/setup/installation/kubernetes_install/required_permissions.md#disable-automatic-creation-of-cluster-wide-resources) by the StackState Helm chart using the flag `cluster-role.enabled`.
 STAC-11749